 Before you start organizing a fridge, take an inventory of what your family will need the most.
 In our family, we definitely use drinks and sauces/condiments the most often (meaning, that's what we need to pull out of the fridge the most often).
 I also like for the fruits and veggies to be easily accessible for quick lunches and snacks.
 So, those are the items that we decided to put in the doors and bottom drawers of the refrigerator.

-I follow kind of a similar theory in my pantry; if it's accessible, we're more likely to eat it.
+I follow kind of a similar theory in my pantry organization; if it's accessible, we're more likely to eat it.
 That's why I like to make the produce and healthier snacks reachable for kids.
 I notice that they are so much more likely to pick it for a snack if they can get it themselves.
 Same goes for water bottles in the doors.
 They're much easier to grab than drink pouches or juice.

 2. Separate groceries by type; have a designated place for every category.

 Once you determine what needs to be most accessible, divide all of the foods in your fridge into categories.
-You might have to take it out to organize into categories (kind of like I did with our pantry organization project).
+You might have to take it out to organize into categories (kind of like I did with our small pantry organization project).

 You might be asking, "How should I arrange my fridge items?"
 That's totally up to you!
 This is going to look a little different for every family; if you're not a big freezer meal cooker, you probably don't need a freezer meal thawing spot.
 If you don't use a lot of disposable drinks or condiments, the door storage might be better used for jars or snacks.
 Make it work for you.